 Your Venus flytrap plant looks like a tough alien creature, but it's a delicate plant that spends most of its energy catching and digesting food.
 If you poke your plant to activate it into closing its "mouth," it spends valuable energy and gets nothing in return.
 This will kill your plant.
 When real prey does land, it won't have the energy to snap and feed.
 Venus flytraps can take up to a week to eat before reopening.
 If you spot a closed mouth, don't force it open.
 It's in the middle of dinner!

 Water, Soil and Sunshine

 Since Venus flytraps are native to the North Carolina and South Carolina wetlands, they prefer frequent watering and warm air.
 When growing your Venus flytrap, beware of the soil and water levels.
 Indoor plants will need to be watered.
 The soil should be damp but not drowning or in standing water.
 Distilled water or water without alkaline should be used to water your plant.
 Don't use potting soil or compost for your Venus flytrap.
 Peat moss is your plant's best friend.
 Sphagnum peat moss and horticultural sand mimic the plant's native acidic soil.
+Use peat moss alone or mixed with equal parts vermiculite.
 At least four hours of direct sunlight are needed to keep your plant happy.

 In cold winter months, Venus flytraps go dormant.
 The mouth of the plant will tightly close and not open or try to catch food.
 This is the perfect time to snip off dead leaves.
 Cut darker leaves and flowers off so that they don't use as much energy.
 Don't be surprised if leaves fall off naturally – it's your plant's way of hibernating for the winter.
 Dormant plants don't need as much sun and should be moved from colder windowsills.
 Keep the plant's soil damp, and it will come back to life again in the spring.